Samsung's discounted Galaxy Tabs are perfect for wall-mounting

 A Samsung tablet powered by Android on a table.

-For those with a penchant for grandiosity, the Samsung Tab S7 FE offers ample real estate to display multiple Home Assistant cards in a single glance.
+For those requiring a larger screen, the Samsung Tab S7 FE caters to the need for expansive display space to oversee multiple Home Assistant functionalities simultaneously.

-And for the connoisseurs of fine tablets, the pièce de résistance: the Samsung Tab S8+.
-Driven by the Snapdragon 8 Gen 1 and up to 16 GB of RAM, this marvel dazzles with a Super AMOLED screen, 1752×2800 resolution, 120 Hz refresh rate, and HDR10+.
-A veritable feast for the eyes, it's the cherry on top of your smart home experience.
+At the high end of the spectrum, the Samsung Tab S8+ is powered by the Snapdragon 8 Gen 1 with up to 16 GB of RAM, featuring a Super AMOLED display with a 1752×2800 resolution, 120 Hz refresh rate, and HDR10+ support.
+This model represents Samsung’s top-tier offering for those prioritizing performance and display quality.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.